 This article from Inc. Magazine has additional great advice and tips to help get you started.

-Amy Vercruysse is principal at Combo Platter, an Austin, Texas-based expert in B-to-C marketing and advertising specializing in services for entertainment and small businesses.
+Amy Vercruysse is an Austin, Texas-based expert in B-to-C marketing and advertising specializing in services for entertainment and small businesses.
 She is a staunch believer in the power of robust, creative marketing to increase business and will coach you on effective strategies for practically any budget.
 Amy also loves to do other types of marketing including social media, promotions, and event marketing.
 In her spare time she enjoys volunteering, and has done so for causes such as animal and endangered species conservation, musicians’ health, and the arts.
 A native Texan, she came up with the name Combo Platter because it reflects her love of all things music, marketing, festivals and Tex-Mex.

 She Owns It accepts guest post submissions at https://sheownsit.com/guest-post-submissions/.
 If you have an article that would be of value to our community, please submit for approval.

 All posts will be screened, links checked (limited to 3 and must be relevant), and author must be verifiable through a website and social media accounts.